The Pragmatic Evidence Lab Team

 A new Cochrane review led by the Pragmatic Evidence Lab provides evidence that the inexpensive anti-inflammatory drug colchicine can reduce the risk of recurrent cardiovascular events in high-risk patients.
 Synthesizing data from 12 randomized controlled trials involving nearly 23,000 participants with established cardiovascular disease, the analysis found that low-dose colchicine (0.5 mg daily) taken for at least six months significantly lowers the incidence of myocardial infarction and stroke without increasing serious adverse events, although mild and transient gastrointestinal side effects were more common.
 While no meaningful effects were observed on overall or cardiovascular mortality, the findings highlight chronic inflammation as a modifiable driver of cardiovascular risk and demonstrate the potential of repurposing established, low-cost therapies through independent academic research.

-“These results come from publicly funded trials repurposing a very old, low-cost drug for an entirely new use it shows the power of academic research to reveal treatment opportunities that traditional drug development often overlooks.” – Prof. Dr. Lars Hemkens
+“These results come from publicly funded trials repurposing a very old, low-cost drug for an entirely new use it shows the power of academic research to reveal treatment opportunities that traditional drug development often overlooks.” – Prof. Lars Hemkens

 “

-03
+03 SELECTED PAPER

 Single-Arm Trials Can Provide Randomized Real-World Evidence: The Random Invitation Single-Arm Trial DesigN